School Seedling Program

 Planting for Knowledge School Seedling Program

-When students plant tree seedlings, they can see for themselves the structure of trees, learn what they need and how they grow.
-Teachers can use the planting process to discuss the benefits trees provide, while including many subjects that their classes are studying.
-As seedlings mature, the young trees can be a continuing, personalized way of relating what they've learned in books to visible, living examples.
+When students plant tree seedlings, they can see for themselves the structure of trees, learn what trees need, and how they grow.
+Teachers can use the planting process to discuss the benefits trees provide, while incorporating other subjects that their classes are studying.
+As seedlings mature, the young trees can be a continuing, personalized way of relating what they've learned in class to visible, living examples.

 Students become aware that they can play a role in protecting the environment through personal involvement in establishing a grove of trees.
 Ultimately, it is hoped that the experience will help them make intelligent decisions about conservation and use of natural resources.

 All schools may participate - public, private or parochial; nursery, elementary, secondary, vocational, college or university.
 Any school sponsored organization is also eligible.
 Planting can be related to a wide variety of scholastic programs - it is not confined to any given subject, purpose or age level.

 DEC encourages planting on school property so students can be responsible for the care and protection of the seedlings.

 DEC's Saratoga Tree Nursery will have several different species available for participants in this program, School Seedling Brochure and Order Form (PDF) (100 KB) is available for downloading.
 Only one of the options below may be ordered by each school, each year.

 If you have questions about what species might be right for you or questions about this program, contact your Regional DEC Forestry Office.
 A forester will be available to advise you on the appropriate species of trees to choose and proper planting technique.